AdaCore/training_material/courses/fundamentals_of_ada/adv_170_multiple_inheritance.rst

          type R is new I1 with record ...

 -------------------------------------
-Limited Tagged Types And Interfaces
+Limited Tagged Types and Interfaces
 -------------------------------------

 * When a tagged type is limited in the hierarchy, the whole hierarchy has to be limited